cnbbooks/lfe-sicp/ch1/constructing-functions-using-lambda.md

 ----

-[^1]: It would be clearer and less intimidating to people learning Lisp if a name more obvious than ``lambda``, such as ``make-procedure``, were used.
+[^1]: It would be clearer and less intimidating to people learning Lisp if a name more obvious than ``lambda``, such as ``make-function``, were used.
 But the convention is firmly entrenched.
 The notation is adopted from the $$\lambda$$ calculus, a mathematical formalism introduced by the mathematical logician Alonzo Church (1941).
 Church developed the $$\lambda$$ calculus to provide a rigorous foundation for studying the notions of function and function application.
 The $$\lambda$$ calculus has become a basic tool for mathematical investigations of the semantics of programming languages.